Blogs are synonymous with online content.

 Without a blog, it’s difficult to build up a consistent brand voice, and companies are finding that blog content consistently stands out as one of the most relevant and trustworthy sources of online content out there.
 To be exact, they’re the fifth most trusted source of online content among readers.

 What’s more, blogging has the potential to have a massive impact on a company’s leads and engagement rates.
-The more blogs you publish, the more people will find their way to your site and its content.
+The more blogs you publish, especially if they are SEO optimized with the right keywords, the more people will find their way to your site and its content.
 And if you’re writing your blogs well, they’ll want to stay, share, and download.

 How to Write Content for a Blog: 6 Simple Tips to Start Using Now